sinh-png/Kala/README.md

-Kala is a component based 2D game framework powered by [Kha](https://github.com/KTXSoftware/Kha).
+Kala is a component / object-behavior based 2D game engine powered by [Kha](https://github.com/KTXSoftware/Kha).
 The project is still a proof of concept but can be expected to grow a lot in the future.

-Documents will be worked on when Kala approached a stable, ready for production state (aimed at version 0.5).
+The development of Kala has been very wild without a proper plan, roadmap and documents since I wanted to let myself freely experiment and explore in a quest of finding a foundation for the engine which is pratical and easy to be extended.
+This experimental phase is now coming close to an end.
+Once Kala reached a stable state, documents will be worked on and the method of development will be adjusted to avoid pushing any developer who use Kala into a wall.
+The aim is so that Kala will be ready for serious production of real world projects as well as open a wide way for extensibility and long term development.

+If you try Kala and have any issue please don't hesitate to report.
+Issue report (either about bugs or something that wasn't clear on how to use, etc) and feedback are much appreciated, they are important for the grow of this project.